Overview and description

 After lunch, transfer to Tashkent.
 Overnight in Tashkent.

-Transfer to the international airport for departure flight.
+Transfer to the international airport for your departure flight.
 End of the program.

 Included in tour price: